neuvector/docs/user/pages/02.deploying/01.production/02.operators/docs.md

 + Make sure the registry path and version tag is set properly (community operator; certified will use the defaults)
 + Make sure the route to the NeuVector manager service neuvector-route-webui is configured

-Contact support@neuvector.com for questions or assistance with Operator deployments or NeuVector features.